apache/datasketches-java/README.md

 ### OpenJDK Version 21
 An OpenJDK-compatible build of Java 21, provided by one of the Open-Source providers, such as Azul Systems, Red Hat, SAP, Eclipse Temurin, etc, is required.
-All of the testing of this release has been performed with a Eclipse Temurin build.
+All of the testing of this release has been performed with an Eclipse Temurin build.

 This release uses the new Java Foreign Function & Memory (FFM) features that are in "preview" in Java 21.
 As a result, the JVM flag <nobr>**--enable-preview**</nobr> must be set at compile and at runtime.